 The resources and information on this page can help you adjust to remote work and inform you of the latest guidance.
-The situation is changing rapidly.
-As such, HR and Financial Administration are reviewing and adjusting workforce policies and pay continuity to address the emerging issues and concerns of faculty and staff.
+HR and Financial Administration are reviewing and adjusting workforce policies and pay continuity to address the emerging issues and concerns of faculty and staff.

 - Review HR's Coronavirus Workplace Policies to understand how Harvard has enhanced its paid time off benefits and pay continuity, among other amended policies.